 While auto parts, medical equipment, and medicine are all major industries that can put consumers in harm’s way, it’s the unfortunate truth that any negligent manufacturer can put hazardous products on the market.
 This could be equipment you use at your job every day or lawn care equipment.
 It’s important to know that when a dangerous product causes you harm, it isn’t your fault.

 There are steps you can take to check the quality of the products you’re using.
 When products are recalled, they’re usually reported so the public can access that information.
-You can stay on up-to-date with current recalls by occasionally checking lists of recalled items.
+You can stay up-to-date with current recalls by occasionally checking lists of recalled items.
 For information on other medical or drug recalls, visit the U.S. Food & Drug Administration (FDA).
 Recalls regarding auto parts and vehicles can be found with the National Highway Traffic Safety Administration (NHTSA).
 For most other recalls, visit the CPSC’s list.

 Product Liability Laws in Georgia